Admission: FREE and open to the public. No registration required; first come, first served.

 The NYGS offers classical guitar students the opportunity to join the world's top performers and competition winners for a packed week of concerts, masterclasses, rehearsals, and workshops.

 Sharon Isbin performs "Asturias" from Chants d'Espagne by Isaac Albéniz.

 About Sharon Isbin

-Isbin began her guitar studies at age nine in Italy, and later studied with Andrès Segovia and Oscar Ghiglia.
-A former student of Rosalyn Tureck, Isbin collaborated with noted keyboardist Rosalyn Tureck to publish and record the first performance editions of the Bach lute suites for guitar (Warner Classics/ G. Schirmer).
-She is the author of the Classical Guitar Answer Book, and is director of guitar departments at the Aspen Music Festival and The Juilliard School, which she established in 1989.
+Isbin began guitar at nine in Italy, later studying with Andrés Segovia, Oscar Ghiglia and Rosalyn Tureck, with whom she collaborated on landmark editions/recordings of the Bach lute suites.
+She authored the Classical Guitar Answer Book, and directs guitar departments at the Aspen Music Festival and The Juilliard School, which she created in 1989.